Tourist Visa for IndiaCreated by Harsh Sonawala,

 COVID-19 update July 01, 2020

 The ban on international travellers entering India for the purpose of tourism is still in effect, and no visas are being issued.
 India’s borders are still closed to tourism.
 Those travellers that are permitted entry need to have a valid visa obtained from any of the Indian Missions abroad.
 They will also have to show a Medical Certificate of having tested negative for the Coronavirus.
 This must be issued within 48 hours of their departure.

 The format for e-visa for India resembles a visa on arrival but is not exactly the same.
 The applicant needs to submit their India visa forms and pay the necessary fees online.
 The applicant would be informed online via email if the electronic tourist visa is granted or not.

 You don’t have to courier your passport or visit an Indian Embassy or consulate.
 Once they grant your visa, you can board your plane.
 Authorities will stamp the tourist visa on your passport on arrival.

 While similar, it’s still not exactly a visa on arrival, as you still have to apply before you arrive in India.
 However, it’s a lot less cumbersome than sending passport or having to line up outside an Indian Embassy/consulate.

 The e-visa for India is easy to access

 Eligibility for an Indian Tourist Visa

 PASSPORT: The original document should be valid for another six months from arrival.
 It should have at least two blank pages to fill up with Indian stamps.
 Those holding Pakistani Passports or are of Pakistani origin are unfortunately not allowed this convenience.
-They must apply directly at India Mission for regular passports.
-Diplomatic/Official Passport holders, those endorsed on Parent’s/Spouse’s Passport and International Travel Document Holders will all have to also make do with the regular method of obtaining visas.
+The process for Pakistani passport holders is a little different, and is streamlined and not as easy.
+Diplomatic/Official Passport holders, those endorsed on Parent’s/Spouse’s Passport and International Travel Document Holders will all have to go through the regular method of obtaining visas.